jonchammer/Hough-Art/README.txt

        c = 0 corresponds to the red channel, c = 1 corresponds to the green channel, and c = 2 cooresponds to the blue channel.
 If c = -1, all channels will be used, and the results will be superimposed upon one another.

+  -n : Specify the number of threads to be used for acceleration.
+The default value is 0, meaning
+       if the host processor has N cores, N threads will be spawned.
+Generally speaking, more threads will reduce the amount of computation time.

   -C : Specify the contrast (values range from 1 to 255).
 The larger the value, the fewer "lines"
        will be kept by the Hough algorithm, resulting in a darker image overall.
 See the examples in images/contrast for some example images.
 Note that this is different than adjusting